 Tagines vary from region to region in Morocco, so it is an extremely varied dish; in some regions they are very strongly spiced, whereas in others the taste is richer and less on the spicy side.
 Generally however it is cooked over coals in its home country, so you may have to compromise on that point and revert to the traditional oven.

-Tagine usually consists of tenderised vegetables and meat that are slow cooked to create somewhat of a casserole; tagines usually include olives, dried fruits and preserved lemon to give it that traditional taste, and can be easier created in a matter of 30 minutes, with a couple of hours cooking time.
+There’s a huge variety when it comes to tagine recipes, although they usually consist of tenderised vegetables and meat that are slow cooked to create somewhat of a casserole; tagines usually include olives, dried fruits and preserved lemon to give it that traditional taste, and can be easier created in a matter of 30 minutes, with a couple of hours cooking time.